awhigham9/Inliner/README.md

 2. `Inliner._generate_reference_tree`

    This function reads each module stored in `modules` and determines which other modules it references.
 From this information, a dictionary mapping module names (`str`) to the set composed of the names of the modules it references (`set` of `str`) is created.
-This dictionary is the `reference_tree` of that Inliner object.
+This dictionary is the `_reference_tree` of that Inliner object.
 In this context, the term reference is used to mean the instantiation of a module within another.
 For example, if module A contains instances of modules B and C, its entry in the `reference_tree` would be: `reference_tree['A'] = {'B', 'C'}`, and it would be said that A references C and B. The reference tree is used to determine a valid module inlining order.

 3. `Inliner._inline`

    This function performs the task of creating the inlined versions of each module and storing them in the `_inlined_modules` dictionary (maps `str` to `Module` objects).
 This process is as follows:
    + Call `_get_inline_order` to receive the order in which the reference tree must be evaluated to properly inline all modules.
    + Iterate through this order, doing the following at each step:
      + If the module references other modules, call `_get_inlined_module` and store this new inlined version of the module in `_inlined_modules`.
-The process performed by `_get_inline_module` is commented within the code, but is essentially the process of identifying module instantations within the module body and swapping each instantiation statement for that modules inlined body.
+The process performed by `_get_inlined_module` is essentially the process of identifying module instantations within the module body and swapping each instantiation statement for that module's inlined body.
 This "swap" entails adding input and output assignments, as well as assiging values to parameters.
      + If not, store the original module in `inlined_modules` since the inlined version is identical to the original.

-These methods must be called in a particular order, and so have been encapsulated within a single method which is designed to be called externally, `Inliner.inline`.
+To execute the algorithm from the commandline, use the script `inline.py`.
+More about running this script can be found in **Using the Software**.

-## File Manifest
+### File Manifest

 In alphabetical order: